Growing Up in the Jedi Temple

 About a week later, after the new Initiates had had time to settled down and get used to their new surroundings, they finally took the first of their trips within the Temple.
 Anakin's hope came true; they went to the Water Garden.

-“Not to be confused with the Room of a Thousand Fountains,” said Master Nu as she led them to its entrance.
-Anakin had managed, with some effort, to stay at the front of the group the whole time, even as he’d held onto Ellé’s hand for most of it.
-“We will certainly take you there at some time, but it is a much bigger place and to properly see it, you would have to be there longer than we planned for today.
+"Not to be confused with the Room of a Thousand Fountains," said Master Nu, as she led them to the entrance.
+Anakin had managed, with some effort, to stay at the front of the group the whole time, even as he’d held onto Ellé's hand for most of it.
+"We will certainly take you there on a day when there is time enough to properly see it.
 That is a place that has a lot of water in it, but its purpose of being is not the water, or what naturally surrounds water.
-The Water Garden was designed to contain its pools, and the various plants and small animals that thrive in water.
-There are three pools, each with a different level of depth, as you will see in a moment.”
+The Water Garden was designed to specifically contain its pools, and the various plants and small animals that thrive in water.
+There are three pools, each with a different level of depth, as you will see in a moment."

 There were several murmurs of awe as the door slid open, and they saw the garden for the first time.
-Strangely enough, Anakin’s first impression wasn’t of blue, but rather green.
+Strangely enough, Anakin's first impression wasn't of blue, but rather green.
 He had never seen so many plants in one small space in his life.
 They covered everything, and grew so thick and luscious he thought there must be dirt rather than floor for at least a few meters down, maybe more.
-Light shone from the ceiling; it seemed kind of greenish too.
+There was lighting coming down from the ceiling, which seemed kind of greenish too.
 Even when he saw one of the three pools right in front of them, close enough that five steps, ten at most, could cause them to fall in, the water appeared to be green.
-It took him another moment to realize that was because of all the plants in it, as well as the quick moving objects that he thought might be fish, but they were going so fast he couldn’t tell.
+It took him another moment to realize that was because of all the plants in it.
+He also saw quick moving objects that might be fish, but they were going so fast he couldn't tell.

 "The Shallow Pool," said Jocasta.
 "Although the exact distance between the surface and the bottom varies in different parts of it, nowhere does it exceed a standard meter.
 Despite it being, due to this, the smallest of the three pools, it is the one that contains the most life, as you will eventually be able to tell immediately.
 Take from that the knowledge that most life thrives only in a small amount of the space in which the universe exists, and clusters together, and living things must accept each other, and work with each other, for us all to thrive."